|

 Third,

-your behavior.
+does not change.
 For example, see yourself wheezing for breath,

 barely able to endure any physical exertion.
 Imagine your children suffering